up-for-grabs/up-for-grabs.net/README.md

 ## Add your project

-Each of the projects is a file in the [projects](https://github.com/dahlbyk/up-for-grabs.net/blob/gh-pages/_data/projects/) folder - to add yours, create a new file named after your project.
+Each of the projects is a file in the [projects](https://github.com/dahlbyk/up-for-grabs.net/blob/gh-pages/_data/projects/) folder - to add yours, create a new file named after your project, ending in `.yml`.
 Ensure all spaces and special characters are replaced with `-`, to make everyone's life easier.

 The contents of the file are just some details about the project: